 Daddy and I look at each other and tilt our eyes back at the same time, both of us trying not to escape too much of a giggle.
 Tiberius is being very serious, but we think it’s hilarious.
-We wouldn’t laugh half as much if it weren’t for all three of our cats.
+We wouldn’t laugh half as often if it weren’t for all three of our cats.
 They say the wildest things, as you know.

 But today, Tiberius gets a bit of a pass.